Nikulp23/FinanceHacks/README.md

 # FinanceHacks

+## Overview
-This application is a versatile financial tool aimed at enhancing financial literacy and decision-making.
-It supports users with practical guidance on how to open an account, apply for loans, secure credit cards, and more.
-Additionally, we champion local banks by increasing their visibility within the community, helping users discover and benefit from the diverse services these local institutions offer.
-It also features an AI chatbot capable of answering all your financial queries, ensuring users have 24/7 support for their financial needs.
+FinanceHacks is a versatile financial tool designed to enhance financial literacy and decision-making.
+It offers practical guidance on account opening, loan applications, securing credit cards, and more, with a focus on promoting local banks and their services.

+## Features
+- **Comprehensive Financial Guidance**: Step-by-step instructions on various financial operations and comparisons of banks accounts, loans and credit cards.
+- **Local Bank Discovery**: Features designed to increase the visibility and accessibility of local banks.
+- **24/7 AI Chatbot**: An intelligent assistant ready to answer all your financial queries.

+## Video Demonstration
+Check out our [video demonstration](https://youtu.be/m4LJseExFwY) to see FinanceHacks in action.

+## Hackathon Achievement
+We're proud to announce that FinanceHacks was awarded **First Place** at the NSBE-SHPE RPI Hackathon!
+This recognition is a testament to our commitment to developing practical, through sacrificing sleep and using new technologies.

 ## Getting Started